chaitjo/geometric-rna-design/README.md

+# Generative inverse design of RNA structure and function with gRNAde

+An improved version of the gRNAde codebase is coming soon!
+Till then, check out the [new bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2025.11.29.691298) where we experimentally validated gRNAde in the wet lab for a range of challenging RNA structure and function design problems. 🎉

+---

-# 💣 gRNAde: Geometric Deep Learning for 3D RNA Inverse Design
+# gRNAde: Geometric Deep Learning for 3D RNA Inverse Design

 **gRNAde** is a **g**eometric deep learning pipeline for 3D **RNA** inverse **de**sign, analogous to [ProteinMPNN](https://github.com/dauparas/ProteinMPNN) for protein design.